Codeinwp/tweet-old-post/readme.txt

 - Exclude categories
 - Exclude specific posts.

+**New in v6.6**

+Fixed excluded category issue and some small others.

+**New in v6.5**

+Fixed 2 words category space, custom field hashtags, better debug messages, fixed not posting issue

 **New in v6.2**

 After some long working hours excluded posts feature was added back in the free version and integrated in the new version.